 Some manufacturers offer specially designed, high-pressure fittings that are equal in leak and weep resistance to FFOR fittings and interchangeable with a number of international fittings.
 Testing has shown these new designs to surpass all requirements with no evidence of leakage when exposed to vibrations up to 15 times more severe than those experienced on a typical hydrostatic drive.
 These designs may appear similar to standard fittings, but should not be mated with fittings from different manufacturers.

 Fittings for tubing larger than 1-in.
 OD have to be tightened with large hexnuts which, in turn, require larger wrenches to enable workers to apply sufficient torque to tighten the fittings properly.
 To install such large fittings, system designers must provide the necessary space to give workers enough room to swing large wrenches.
 In addition, worker strength and fatigue could be factors affecting proper assembly.
-Extensions might be needed for some workers to exert an applicable amount of torque.
+Wrench extensions (cheater bars) might be needed for some workers to exert an applicable amount of torque.